Estimating the Degree Centrality Ranking of a Node: Introduction

 \section{Introduction}

-Properties of a complex network can be categorized at the network level called macro level properties as well as at the node level called micro level properties.
-Examples of the major macro level properties are- small world phenomenon (six degree separation) \cite{milgram1967small, travers1969experimental, newman2000models}, scale free degree distribution \cite{barabasi1999emergence, caldarelli2007scale}, preferential attachment \cite{newman2001clustering}, global clustering coefficient \cite{newman2003structure, klemm2002highly} etc. Except these properties, each node also has some unique characteristics that distinguish it from other nodes, called micro level properties.
-An example of such properties is the centrality measures.
+Properties of a complex network can be categorized at the network level called macro-level properties as well as at the node level called micro-level properties.
+Examples of the major macro-level properties are small-world phenomenon (six degree separation) \cite{milgram1967small, travers1969experimental, newman2000models}, scale-free degree distribution \cite{barabasi1999emergence, caldarelli2007scale}, preferential attachment \cite{newman2001clustering}, global clustering coefficient \cite{newman2003structure, klemm2002highly} etc. Except for these properties, each node also has some unique characteristics that distinguish it from other nodes, called micro-level properties.
+An example of such properties is centrality measures.
 Centrality measures are used to quantify the importance of nodes in the network under different contexts.
 Different centrality measures have been coined to suit different applications.
 There are some centrality measures that can be calculated using local information of the node, like degree centrality \cite{shaw1954some}, and semi-local centrality measure \cite{chen2012identifying}.
-Others use global information of the network like closeness centrality \cite{sabidussi1966centrality}, betweenness centrality \cite{freeman1977set}, eigenvector centrality \cite{stephenson1989rethinking}, katz centrality \cite{katz1953new} and so on.
+Others use global information of the network like closeness centrality \cite{sabidussi1966centrality}, betweenness centrality \cite{freeman1977set}, eigenvector centrality \cite{stephenson1989rethinking}, Katz centrality \cite{katz1953new} and so on.

-Real world complex networks are very large and dynamic in nature.
-So, calculation of different centrality measures based on global structure of the network is very costly.
-Fast algorithms to update the values of different centrality measures for dynamic graphs have been proposed, such as for closeness centrality \cite{sariyuce2013incremental, yen2013efficient, kas2013incremental}, betweenness centrality \cite{green2012fast, lee2012qube, goel2014faster, nasre2014betweenness}, page rank \cite{desikan2005incremental, bahmani2012pagerank, berberich2007comparing}.